Explore the data and map solar energy

 Final map

-Larger buildings tend to have higher electric power production potential than single-unit dwellings.
-This pattern makes sense because larger buildings have larger roof surfaces.
-However, larger buildings also have higher electric power needs.
+At a glance, the larger buildings tend to have higher electric power production potential than single-unit dwellings.
+This pattern makes sense, since larger buildings have larger roof surfaces.
+Note that larger buildings also have higher electric power needs.

-In 2021, the average household in the United States consumes 12.154 MWh per year.
-Could many households in the Glover Park neighborhood cover most or all their electric power needs with solar panels?
+In 2022, the average household in the United States consumed 12,194 kWh per year, or 12.194 MWh per year.
+Could many households in the Glover Park neighborhood cover a significant portion of their electric power needs with solar panels?

 You can also check the total amount of power that could be produced by the neighborhood.